Collins48/Collins48/README.md

 - 👋 Hi, I’m @Collins
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning information technology
-- 💞️ I’m looking to collaborate on  collaborate Coding nad cyber security
+- 💞️ I’m looking to collaborate on  collaborate Coding  and cyber security
 - 📫 How to reach me    collinkimutai648@gmail.com

 <!---